 • 1 teaspoon turmeric powder

 Method: Combine all ingredients together in a saucepan and heat gently, stirring constantly.
 Serves 2.

 Clever Tip: Turmeric is a super anti-inflammatory food and an amazing immune-booster.
 Add a pinch of black pepper to increase its absorption.

 Want to know more about beating colds and flu naturally?
 Would you like to decrease your allergic reactions, protect yourself against degenerative diseases and generally increase your immunity?
-We can help us maintain your immune system in peak condition and keep you feeling great and free from illness.
-Start your ‘Immune Boost Plan’ now at: https://www.foodwise.life/program/immune-boost
+Begin boosting your immune system with the nutritionist Susan Tomassini by choosing one of the programs on her website: https://www.foodwise.life/program/immune-boost